An American Catholic Education

 -Catholics colleges for men had increased by 1842, and Canon Josef Salzbacher of Vienna wrote about his observations of the colleges while he was in the United States as part of general overview of the Catholic Church here.
 Salzbacher had originally come to investigate claims that the American Church had neglected German immigrants.

 -An incident in 1859 may have been one of the reasons for the parochial movement occurred in Boston when a number of students at the Eliot School left the school refusing to recite the Ten Commandments from the Protestant King James Bible.
 One of the students was beaten severely for his refusal.
-This newspaper account from the New York Times tells of the students return, but also a statement from the Bishop of Boston on why the students were right to not recite the passage.

 -The First and Second Plenary Councils of Baltimore in 1852 and 1866, respectively, had called for Catholic parents to place their children in parochial schools.
 Observing that many of these children were still in public schools, the Congregation de Propaganda Fide strongly reiterated these concerns in the instructions presented here in 1875.